 - Review of Ghana’s livestock policy using a scenario-guided approach

-The International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) is leading the project in the region, working primarily with the International Union for Conservation of Nature in Burkina Faso, the Agency for Environment and Sustainable Development (AEDD) in Mali, the Council for Scientific and Industrial Research in Ghana, and the Ministry of Agriculture and Rural Development in Senegal.
+The International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) was leading the project in the region, working primarily with the International Union for Conservation of Nature in Burkina Faso, the Agency for Environment and Sustainable Development (AEDD) in Mali, the Council for Scientific and Industrial Research in Ghana, and the Ministry of Agriculture and Rural Development in Senegal.

 In each of the three pilot countries, district platforms were formed to guide climate-related interventions and investments according to local adaptation priorities.
 In the process of the platform formation, stakeholder mapping was done to map the different social groups and to integrate all social categories in the platforms, with specific attention to the gender dimension.